Professional Career Ready Placement

 Try to indicate why you’ve chosen to contact them and make sure to attach your up-to-date CV.
 We find that many organisations in our local community are willing to help, however, you may have to contact a number of organisations before you find a placement.

-Once you have organised a placement, it’s time to enrol in the course so you can access SONIA and complete the student Placement Agreement Form.
-If you experience difficulties with SONIA please contact the Professional Experience team.
+Once you have organised a placement, it’s time to enrol in the course so you can access the course canvas site and the universities placement portal to complete the course requirements and get your placement registered and approved.

-Students must cover the course cost of HASS3010 (10 units), but placements are usually free of additional expenses.
+Students must cover the course cost of HASS3010 (10 units), but domestic placements are usually free of additional expenses.

 Should additional costs be involved, students must meet costs incurred for their experience including payment to an external provider, institution or company if applicable.